carved4/carved/README.md

 - authenticated encryption prevents tampering and ensures integrity
 - encryption covers: registration, beacons, task results, and server responses

-the encryption key is set via the `CARVED_KEY` environment variable (64 hex characters) or can be configured in the shared crypto package. both server and implant must use the same key.
+the encryption key is set via the build.sh script and generated with openssl

 **http layer:**